 The two Voyagers will be over 10 billion miles from the Sun by then, and it is hoped they will provide the first scientific measurements of the edge of the solar system and the beginnings of interstellar space.
 The prevailing theory accepted by most researchers says that the edge of the solar system consists of three boundaries called the termination shock, heliopause, and bow shock.
 The termination shock is believed to mark the transition in the velocity of the solar winds emanating from the Sun from supersonic to subsonic speeds.
 Even further away is the heliopause, which scientists conjecture is a region where the solar wind ceases to exist.
 Beyond may lie a bow shock bombarded by galactic cosmic rays.
 However, these theories of the solar system's outer reaches remain unproven.
 Only the Voyager probes may be able to provide scientists with any answers about the true nature of this region of space anytime soon.

 All four of these distant space probes used the gravitational attraction of the planets they visited to slingshot themselves onto the trajectories they currently follow.
 These gravitational assists accelerated the vehicles to some of the highest speeds ever reached by manmade objects.
 Traveling slowest of the foursome is Pioneer 11 at about 26,000 mph (42,000 km/h) with respect to the Sun.
 Pioneer 10 is currently moving at a rate of over 27,000 mph (44,000 km/h) while Voyager 2 is speeding along at about 36,000 mph (58,000 km/h).
 The fastest probe, however, is Voyager 1 with a velocity of nearly 39,000 mph (63,000 km/h).
-Given its greater speed, Voyager 1 currently holds the record as the
+Given its greater speed, Voyager 1 currently holds the record as the fastest interplanetary spacecraft and has passed the Pioneers to become the farthest manmade object from the Sun.

 None of these four spacecraft is traveling towards our closest star Proxima Centauri that lies about 4.2 light years away.
 If Voyager 1 were headed in that direction, however, it would still take the vehicle over 73,000 years to get there!